Practical Affordable WATERFOWL AND POULTRY HOUSING available throughout United Kingdom

 Ardchattan parish : Benderloch, Barcaldine, North connel, Bonawe - Past and Present

-Kintaline 2016 : WE ARE NO LONGER BREEDING OR SELLING BIRDS - please enjoy our information. : Chickens : Utility breeds : Wyandotte
+Kintaline 2016 : we still sell Muirfield Black Rocks but no longer have the old utility pure breeds - please enjoy our information. : Chickens : Utility breeds : Wyandotte

 ~ Contact Us ~ ~ About Us

 The Wyandotte is an American breed.
 Silver Laced Wyandottes were developed in New York State in the early 1870s and were admitted into the standard in 1883, these were the parent variety of the Wyandotte family.
 The other varieties accepted in the American Standard of Perfection are the Golden Laced, White, Black, Buff, Columbian, Partridge and Silver

 There are at least 17 varieties~ the White was only utility strain in the UK, the others are pretty but not productive.

 As you can see from this picture of two hens finishing off our dogs breakfast, they are very pretty, medium sized birds.

 White Wyandottes were at one time famed for their productivity, vigour, and hardiness, but their popularity waned after the 2nd World War.
 White Wyandottes should lay large light brown eggs, and, good utility strains bred outside can have wonderful feathering, making superb, tough layers.
 However most British strains are soft fluffy feathered birds, and these lay less and need much more protection from the elements.

 In the middle of the last century the hens used to be great winter layers and were a great choice for a hardy garden bird which gave plenty of eggs (around 200 a year - an exceptional bird may get up to 240) for a family with a gentle character.
 Sadly it is very hard to find birds of this type nowadays here.